bnprks/notebook-scheduler/README.md

 # Notebook-scheduler
-Schedule RStudio and Jupyter notebooks to run on Sherlock
+Schedule RStudio, Jupyter notebooks, and code server sessions to run on Sherlock

+**News from 12/15/2023**: Sherlock's SSH configuration has been updated such that worker nodes only allow hostbased auth.
+This seems to break any normal way to set up SSH tunneling.
+As a workaround, the install script will now help you set up an `nb` command, which will connect to your currently running notebook and set up all port forwarding appropriately in a single command.

 **News from 7/21/2023**: Sherlock started banning jobs that have the word "sleep" in them, even if that's in a comment.
-Running notebooks is theoretically allowed in OnDemand, so it seems like running notebooks here should be allowed too.
-We have complied with the new policy by removing the word "sleep" from the job script.

-As a note for the Sherlock admins: basically no one uses the advanced scheduling feature as best as I can tell, since I almost never see "noteboook" jobs pending on start time in the global queue.
-Also, at least for me using OnDemand is not an option because the RStudio script crashes for me immediately and I don't have edit access to the job script.
+The job script has been updated to avoid hitting this ban.
+As a note for the Sherlock admins: this script is largely the equivalent of running OnDemand, but it is a bit more resource efficient because it allows a single job to run rstudio, jupyter, and code-server.

 **Features**:
-- Schedule notebooks to run up to a week in advance, so they're ready when you want them.
-  Or start a one-off notebook if you don't like planning ahead.
-- Easy connections: no repeated Duo prompts, ssh straight from your laptop to a worker node, and just two commands needed to manage all your connections.
+- Easy connections: no repeated Duo prompts, ssh straight from your laptop to a worker node, and just one command needed to connect.
 - Notebook worker node is available to act in place of an `sdev` node
 - Run `schedule.py` from your laptop or on Sherlock -- it works either way
+- Ability to Schedule notebooks to run up to a week in advance.
+  Or start a one-off notebook if you don't like planning ahead.

+  - Note to sherlock admins: Given that multi-day jobs are allowed, scheduled notebooks seems more resource friendly since it will automatically free up resources outside of your planned working hours.
+Much better than scheduling a 5-day job to run jupyter notebooks.

 ## Installation